 Montana thinks a lot about people, their potential and how to unlock it.
 After graduating from Queen’s University, in Kingston, in 2012, she moved to Toronto to work in HR and “cultural engagement” – “an innovative form of HR that’s less about policies and procedures and more about using data and technology to optimize people’s performance.”

 “I’m a huge proponent of investing in talent and growing talent, because at the end of the day people are the essence of any organization,” she says.

 And unveiling their potential is often about striking a work-life balance, as Montana has done herself.
 She travels whenever she can, recently visiting France, England and Greece in different trips.
-Her career has been on a steady roll: She moved a few months ago from her position as Manager, Total Rewards at Holt Renfrew to become the HR Category Manager on the procurement team of the Ottawa office of Ciena Corporation, a network strategy and technology company.
+Her career has been on a steady roll: She moved from her position as Manager, Total Rewards at Holt Renfrew to Ciena Corporation in Ottawa where she has progressed to a Senior Manager, Operational Excellence & Strategy.

 And that’s the last piece of her balance puzzle.
 Ottawa is her hometown and the move brings her close to family again.
 To honour her mother’s two battles with cancer, Montana has thrown herself into charity work, helping to organize the Ottawa version of the Boobyball last October, raising $70,000 in the drive to “erase breast cancer.”

 Although she moved six months ago, she says she visits the city she still loves on a regular basis.
 For a large part of the seven years she lived in Toronto, she made the St. Lawrence Market district her home, and enjoyed going to the bustling downtown market, hailed by National Geographic as one of the world’s best, on Saturdays.